 Charles’ law, also sometimes referred to as the law of volumes, gives a detailed account of how gas expands when the temperature is increased.
 Conversely, when there is a decrease in temperature, it will lead to a decrease in volume.

 When we compare a substance under two different conditions, from the above statement, we can write this in the following manner:

 This above equation depicts that as absolute temperature increases, the volume of the gas also goes up in proportion.

 In other words, Charle’s law is a special case of the ideal gas law.
 The law is applicable to the ideal gases that are held at constant pressure, but the temperature and volume keep changing.

 Charles Law Everyday Examples

-Here are some of the examples by which you can understand Charle’s law very easily.
+Here are some examples by which you can understand Charle’s law very easily.

-In winters as the temperature decreases, when u take a basketball outside in the ground the ball shrinks.
-This is the only reason why to check the pressure in the car tier’s when to go outside in the cold days.
-This is also the case with any inflated object and explains why it’s a good idea to check the pressure in your car tires when the temperature drops.
+In winter, as the temperature decreases, when you take a basketball outside on the ground, it shrinks.
+This is the only reason why it is important to check the pressure in the car tyres when you go outside during cold days.
+This is also the case with any inflated object and explains why it’s a good idea to check the pressure in your car tyres when the temperature drops.

 Charles Law Formula